SmackMyGitUp/Task-SW/README.md

 Expected result: The form should fill the maximum available screen space for ease of use.
 The user should not be able to scroll the page.

-Actual result: The page can be scrolled by dragging up and down which makes it easy to misallign the form and the user might click on the wrong field.
+Actual result: The page can be scrolled by dragging up and down which makes it easy to misallign the form and allow the user to click on the wrong field.

 ====